Ohyoukillkenny/riscv-simulator/README.md

 add x10, x5, x6
 ```

 Here, `x10` is rd, `x5` is rs1, `x6` is rs2, or you guys can set your own rules.
-However, if there is some universal rules for the riscv assembly code, just write the assembly code according to these rules.
+However, if there are some universal naming rules for the riscv assembly code, just write the assembly code according to these rules.

 =>